 Feedback can be a powerful tool for boosting performance.
 Get it right and teams and employees will deliver above and beyond, achieving targets and bringing fresh ideas and innovations to your company.

-Here’s a how you can optimize your performance management by Incorporating these five simple but effective feedback techniques.
+Here’s how you can optimize your performance management by Incorporating these five simple but effective feedback techniques.

 1. Give your feedback an EDGE